 “Weren’t you afraid that Jimmy would kill your son?”
-Hayes asked McDonald.
+Hayes asked MacDonald.

-“No,” McDonald replied.
+“No,” MacDonald replied.
 “Jimmy Houston wasn’t a killer.
 He was a talker.”

 “Where did you learn to do this, in Vietnam?”

-Hayes and McDonald drove to the airfield, but they stopped at a roadside bar, where McDonald had spotted the bank robbers’ car in the parking lot.
+Hayes and MacDonald drove to the airfield, but they stopped at a roadside bar, where MacDonald had spotted the bank robbers’ car in the parking lot.

-Hayes and McDonald entered the bar and saw the bank robbers at a table, eating and drinking with their hostages.
+Hayes and MacDonald entered the bar and saw the bank robbers at a table, eating and drinking with their hostages.

 Apparently, the sheriff and his deputies had gone on to the airfield.